envy7/docker-redis-autocomplete/3/README.md

  2. $ docker-compose build
  3. $ docker-compose up -d

  The docker compose file will expose the nginx server and redis sever on port 443 and 6379 respectively by default.
-If these ports are already open on the host by other applications, they can be changed to bind on available ports on the host.
+ If these ports are already open on the host by other applications, they can be changed in the docker compose file to bind on other available ports on the host.
+This can be done by modifying the port mapping in the respective service definitions in the compose file.
+ The first port in the mapping refers to the port which is opened on the host.

 ### Example API Usage